International Flavors & Fragrances: Frutarom acquisition and shareholders

+Recent transactions (2019–present)

 In 2019, IFF announced the merger of IFF and DuPont's Nutrition & Biosciences (N&B) business in a Reverse Morris Trust transaction.
 The deal values the combined company at $45.4 billion on an enterprise value basis, reflecting a value of $26.2 billion for the N&B business based on IFF's share price as of December 13, 2019.

 In December 2022, French private equity firm PAI Partners announced their acquisition of IFF's Savory Solutions Group, which is valued at about $900 million.
 Upon the deal's completion, the private equity firm rebranded the solutions group as NovaTaste.

 In March 2024, it was announced IFF has sold its IFF Pharma Solutions division to the France-based family owned company, Roquette for $2.85 billion.